“If the door of perception were cleansed everything would appear to a man as it is, infinite.” – William Blake

 Thank you for taking the time to read this.
 Below I’ve shared some resources if you want to learn more.

-I will write a follow-up article in the following months, reflecting on what lessons I have worked into my life, and how I feel following the experience.
+I will write a follow-up article in the future, reflecting on what lessons I have worked into my life, and how I feel following the experience.

 Tim Ferriss Podcast